hgb-bin-proteomics/MSAnnika_exporters/README.md

 - **Exporting to pyXlinkViewer (pyMOL)**
   Files needed:
   - result.xlsx - MS Annika result file(s) exported to .xlsx
-  - structure.pdb - 3D structure of the protein (complex) that crosslinks should be mapped to
+  - structure.pdb - 3D structure of the protein (complex) that crosslinks should be mapped to, alternatively you can also just provide the 4-letter code from the pdb an the script will fetch the structure from internet
   ```
   python pyXlinkViewerExporter_msannika.py result.xlsx -pdb structure.pdb
   ```